Teams showed their love and creativity on The Longest Day

 Participants turned their passions into fundraisers to support Alzheimer’s care and research.

-Over 240 teams from our chapter participated in The Longest Day this year.
+Over 240 teams from our chapter participated in The Longest Day in 2018.
 Coffee roasting, dancing, crafts, hiking and bridge were just a few of the activities.
-So far, participants in our chapter have raised over $332,000.
+Participants in our chapter have raised over $332,000.

 A volunteer committee led our chapter’s efforts with support from Steven Krzanowski, our Constituent Events Manager.
 “We are so appreciative of the wonderful work of team captains, event hosts and individuals, as they turned their passions into fundraising opportunities,” shared Steven.
 “Their efforts directly impact our ability to provide funding for care and support, while advancing Alzheimer’s research.”